 It does this through the principle of electrical gas discharge.
-An electronic ballast will convert power frequency to a very high frequency to initialize the gas discharge process in Fluorescent Lamps – by controlling voltage across the lamp and current through the lamp.
+An electronic ballast will convert power frequency to a very high frequency to initialize the gas discharge process in Fluorescent Lamps – by controlling the voltage across the lamp and current through the lamp.

 There are some advantages to use electronic ballast instead of electromagnetic ballast.

 - It operates in low supply voltage.
-It produces high frequency to give very high output voltage initially to start up the discharge process.
+It produces high frequency to give a very high output voltage initially to start up the discharge process.

 - It creates very low noise during operation.